 Pain in the bodily extremities of one or more of the extremities; such as, in the hands, fingers, feet, toes, etc.: Mr. Black, the physiotherapist, made a special sock for Nancy to protect her from the acroesthesia she was experiencing in the soles of her feet.

 , acroparesthesias (pl)

-1. Disease marked by attacks of tingling in the outer parts of the body: "The doctor, who specialized in tropical diseases, was puzzled by the acroparesthesia Norbert had because the symptoms did not match the symptoms of any known diseases."
+1. Disease marked by attacks of tingling in the outer parts of the body: Dr. Jones, the doctor, who specialized in tropical diseases, was puzzled by the acroparesthesia Norbert had because the symptoms did not match those of any known diseases.

 aesthacyte, esthacyte (s) (noun)